donschia/FetchXmlDetailsList/README.md

 ## Build and Deploy
 You can build and deploy to your currently configured DEVELOPMENT Environment using the CLI [PAC PCF PUSH](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/pcf#pac-pcf-push) by running:  <code>buildAndDeploy.ps1</code>.
 Note that the CLI requires connecting to your development org first.
 See the documentation for more details.
 You will need to ensure you have installed the [Microsoft PowerApps CLI](https://learn.microsoft.com/en-us/power-platform/developer/cli/introduction#install-power-apps-cli).
+You will need to do a [pac auth create](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/auth#pac-auth-create) before running this script to get you connected to your DataVerse environment.
    - <code>buildAndDeploy.ps1</code> will build the component, add it to a temporary solution (PowerAppsTools_YourOrg) , import to your DEV environment and Publish All.
 Prerequisite is to make sure you can connect to your DEV environment using the CLI tools.
 ```bash